Aqil321821/HTML-CSS-BS-Tailwind-Repo/readme.md

 ## ▶️ How to Run Locally

-Simply Click the Preview Link in Table Below
+Simply Click the Preview Link in Table above